Monday, 7 January 2019

 The Six Dales Trail

 A path leads past Redshaw Hall, a C17-listed farm.
-We were delighted to see a Kestrel sitting on a fence post.
+We were delighted to see a kestrel sitting on a fence post.
 It waited long enough for me to get a couple of photos before swooping off.
 After negotiating the paths across Burnt Hill, we passed Spittle Ings House, ultimately joining a wide track that stretches out onto the moor.

 The path to Redshaw Hall